ZeMatheusDev/DesafioZend/README.md

 To create the database, simply run the following SQL:

-sql
-Copiar
-Editar
-CREATE DATABASE IF NOT EXISTS `task`;
+CREATE DATABASE IF NOT EXISTS `task`
 USE `task`;

 CREATE TABLE IF NOT EXISTS `tasks` (